xmaestro/angular2-recaptcha/README.md

  <re-captcha site_key="<GOOGLE_RECAPTCHA_KEY>"></re-captcha>
 ```

 Where **site_key** is the Google reCaptcha private key.
-Optionally you can also override the user interface language by by setting e.g. `language="de"`.
+Optionally you can also override the user interface language by setting e.g. `language="de"`.

 ## Callback